- AES (Advanced Encryption Standard)

 - ZIP Compression

 AES (Advanced Encryption Standard)

-Coda is a distributed file system that is based in one network and allows many computers to work with it simultaneously.
-The collected data is saved on a number of servers which adjust and assimilate the date between each other.
-You can then access the data with local and mobile computers.
+Coda is a distributed file system that is based on one network and allows many computers to work with it simultaneously.
+The collected data is saved on a number of servers that adjust and assimilate the data between each other.
+The data can then be accessed from local computers and mobile devices.

 Command line parameters

-The CPU usage shows the percentage of the calculating time of a computer.
+CPU usage shows the percentage of the calculating time of a computer.
 It describes the current state of the processors of a computer.
-If the computer needs a lot of calculating time for the coping of ongoing processes the CPU usage is very high.
-So the CPU usage is low if the calculating time is low.
+If the computer needs a lot of calculating time for managing ongoing processes the CPU usage is very high.
+Therefore, the CPU usage is low if the calculating time is low.

 Drag & Drop Upload

 - A file can be uploaded by dragging it to the desired location in the FAUbox.